wedizo/ChatGPT-Micro-Cap-Experiment/Experiment Details/Q&A.md

 ### If you could start over, what would you do differently?
 I’d make sure prompts are 100% consistent from the beginning and confirm the simulation engine was airtight before logging trades.

+Can I ask you a few questions?
+Is chatgpt automatically running the prompts you shared on github? or do you prompt it every day? are you or is the script placing the buy/sell orders?

+### Is prompting automated?

+Right now, no. All prompts are manual, but I do my best to keep things consisent.
+I would love to add it using ChatGPT's API, but it would cause problems like executing trades in the in middle of the week.
+Absolutely doable, but I wanna focus on making it user friendly right now.

+### What about buying and selling?

+Also no. All live trades are manual currently.
+However for the simuation, it is slightly easier to place orders via input() when running Trading Script.
+Of course, still needs work.

 ### What strengths or weaknesses have you noticed in the model?
 **Strengths**: It’s incredible at finding overlooked data in obscure filings, especially biotech reports nobody reads.
 It also seems to great at capitalizing on short-term momentum.
 **Weaknesses**: It often struggles with patience.
 It’s unclear if it can hold through the full timeline of a catalyst.
 And switching chats can cause it to lose conviction and restructure prematurely.